 Fortunately, from there we could see where the summit was and decided on the route we needed to take to get there.

 The tough unmarked hike paid off when we reached the summit.
-The 360 views of the Border Ranges Scenic Rim were spectacular.
-We could see Maroon dam to the north, Mt Barney to west and other mountain ranges and farm land to the east and south.
+The 360 degree views of the Border Ranges Scenic Rim were spectacular.
+We could see Maroon dam to the north, Mt Barney to west and other mountain ranges and farmland to the east and south.

-If I was to do this hike again, I would definitely stay the night on top of the mountain.
+If I was to do hike the Cotswold Track again, I would definitely stay the night on top of the mountain.
 To experience those views with an amazing night sky would be something else.

 - Hiking shoes or good quality running shoes